-If the room becomes unbearable from dehumidifier hot air, it is time to check it out and make the right fixes.
+If the room becomes unbearable from the dehumidifier blowing back hot air, it is time to check it out and make the right fixes.

 Something must be wrong.
 You can refer to our article on what to do when a dehumidifier blows out cold air.

 If you have a dehumidifier that does not generate heat, it might in reality be an air conditioner.
 Between the dehumidifier and the air conditioner, the former warms the air while the latter cools it.

-5 Reasons for Dehumidifier Blowing Hot Air
+6 Reasons for Dehumidifier Blowing Hot Air

 1. The dehumidifier is set to fan instead of dehumidify